alchemy-fr/PHP-XPDF/docs/source/index.rst

 Handling Exceptions
 -------------------

-Pdf2Text throws 4 different types of exception :
+XPDF throws 4 different types of exception :

 - ``\XPDF\Exception\BinaryNotFoundException`` is thrown when no acceptable pdf2text binary is found.